Fifth Element

 Best AI Web runs on an AI content pipeline with four synthetic personas.
 But the pipeline didn’t build itself.
 Fifth Element is the human layer — articles written by the editors who designed, debugged, and continuously improve the system.

 We write three kinds of articles here.
 Worklogs document real workflows — how we set up a tool, solved a problem, or built a feature.
 Reflections are personal takes on what we’re learning as we work alongside AI daily.
-Sparks are the fun ones — creative prompts, visual experiments, and playful discoveries that don’t fit anywhere else but deserve to be shared.
+Playground pieces are the fun ones — creative prompts, visual experiments, and playful discoveries that don’t fit anywhere else but deserve to be shared.

 How we write

 Q: Will more article types be added?
-A: If we find ourselves writing something that doesn’t fit worklog, reflection, or spark, we’ll add a new type.
+A: If we find ourselves writing something that doesn’t fit worklog, reflection, or playground, we’ll add a new type.
 The categories grow with the content, not ahead of it.